Troubling evidence suggests the drug Zofran may be associated with an increased risk for birth defects such as heart defects and cleft lip and palate.

 Families depend on pharmaceutical companies and medical professionals to rigorously test and ensure the safety of products they sell.
 If you think Zofran is responsible for your baby’s defect, you may be owed compensation.
 While compensation cannot take back what has happened, it can alleviate any financial burden this has placed on your family and ensure that your baby gets the best care moving forward.

-If you or someone you know had a child with a birth defect following early prenatal exposure to Zofran, contact us today to learn more about filing a Zofran lawsuit.
-Our experienced team of personal injury lawyers offers free consultations and does not charge any legal fees unless you recover compensation.
+If you or someone you know had a child with a birth defect following early prenatal exposure to Zofran, contact our Cincinnati Zofran lawyer today to learn more about filing a lawsuit.
+Our experienced team of lawyers offers free consultations and does not charge any legal fees unless you recover compensation.